Elected Experience: United States Representative, 2017-current; Washington State Senator, 2015-2017

 Additionally, Congresswoman Jayapal has long been a champion for a $15 minimum wage, racial justice, the PRO Act to support workers’ rights, reproductive justice, the Domestic Workers Bill of Rights, and climate action so we finally transition to a 100% clean energy economy while prioritizing environmental justice and ensuring everyone has access to clean air, safe drinking water, and public lands.

-Prior to becoming the first South Asian American woman ever elected to the U.S. House of Representatives, one of just two dozen naturalized citizens currently in Congress, and one of only 87 women of color to ever serve there, Congresswoman Jayapal spent decades working in global public health and development.
-She is an award-winning national advocate for women’s, immigrant, civil, and human rights and spent 12 years as the founder and Executive Director of OneAmerica, the largest immigration advocacy organization in Washington State.
+She has spent over 20 years leading organizing and advocacy efforts for women's and immigrant rights and racial and economic justice.
+She spent 12 years as the founder and Executive Director of OneAmerica, the largest immigration advocacy organization in Washington State.
 Prior to that leadership, she spent almost a decade working on global health and development for the Program for Appropriate Technology in Health (PATH), an international nonprofit organization.

 Born in India, Representative Jayapal grew up in India, Indonesia, and Singapore before coming to the United States by herself at the age of 16.
 She attended college at Georgetown University and later received her MBA from Northwestern University before working in a number of industries in both the public and private sector.
 She is the author of two books, Pilgrimage to India: A Woman Revisits Her Homeland and Use the Power You Have: A Brown Woman’s Guide to Politics and Political Change.

-She lives in West Seattle with her husband Steve Williamson, a long-time labor leader.
+She lives in West Seattle with her husband Steve Williamson, a long-time labor leader, and their dog Otis!
 She is also the proud mother of a daughter and stepson.